-April Swofford, aswofford@upsem.edu, 804.278.4231
+April Swofford, aswofford@upsem.edu, 804.278.4231 Eniko Ferenczy, PhD candidate, eniko.ferenczy@upsem.edu

-All international students are required to attend a two-week Language and Cultural Immersion program on the Richmond campus in August immediately preceding matriculation.
+All international students are required to attend a Language and Cultural Immersion program on the Richmond campus in August immediately preceding matriculation.
 The focus of the program covers the knowledge and skills that students with English as a second language or who are new to the seminary culture will need to flourish in Union Presbyterian Seminary's academic programs.
 The curriculum will include a variety of tasks and activities-communicative and interactive, grammatical and cultural-with a strong emphasis on written work.
 For questions, please contact April Swofford.